T. C. Rao

-Tadimety Chakrapani Rao (born 18 September 1940), also known as T.C.
+Tadimety Chakrapani Rao (18 September 1940 – 5 September 2023), also known as T.C.
 Rao, is an Indian mineral processing scientist and researcher.

 Education

 In 1959, Rao received a Bachelor of Science with honours in geology from Andhra University in Waltair, India, with a Masters in Science in ore dressing from the university in 1960.
 This course in ore dressing began at Andhra University under the guidance of Professor Calamur Mahadevan in 1954, and at that time was the only course in mineral processing in India.
 In 1965, under the guidance of Professors Frank T. M. White and Alban J. Lynch, Rao completed a postdoctorate in mineral engineering from the University of Queensland, Australia.

 Career

 From 1967 to 1977, Rao was a lecturer and then assistant professor at the Indian Institute of Technology, Kanpur.
 From 1977 to 1989 he was initially head of the fuel and mineral engineering department and was then appointed Dean of Research and Development at Indian School of Mines, Dhanbad.
 From 1989 to 2000, he was director of the Advanced Minerals and Process Research Institute.

 He is a member of the general council of the Indian Institute of Technology (Indian School of Mines), Dhanbad.